Often confused with the Labrador Retriever, the Chesapeake Bay Retrievers might not require much grooming but are still NOT hypoallergenic dogs.

-For example, a diet that does not incorporate all the necessary nutrients can cause your Chessie to develop dry and itchy skin.
+For example, a diet not incorporating all the necessary nutrients can cause your Chessie to develop dry and itchy skin.

-The drier your dog’s skin, the more skin cells they shed and the worse your allergy symptoms become.
+The drier your dog’s skin, the more skin cells they shed, and the worse your allergy symptoms become.

-Without regular care, parasites and infection can cause dry and itchy skin and worsen your allergy symptoms!
+Without regular care, parasites and infection can cause dry, itchy skin and worsen your allergy symptoms!

 Conclusion / Summary

-Even by taking additional practices under advisement, the Chessie is best suited to a home that can tolerate their heavy shedding and allow this active breed to pursue an active lifestyle.
+Even by taking additional practices under advisement, the Chessie is best suited to a home that can tolerate heavy shedding and allow this active breed to pursue an active lifestyle.